SomMeri/less4j/README.md

 *  `compile(File inputFile)` - compiles a file.
 Import statements are assumed to be relative to that file.
 *  `compile(URL inputFile)` - compiles resource referenced through url.
 It supports all protocols supported by java.lang.URL e.g. http, https, jar, ftp, gopher and mail.
 *  `compile(String lessContent)` - compiles a string.
 Compiler will be unable to load imported files, less @import statements are compiled into css @import statement instead of being processed.
 *  `compile(LessSource inputFile)` - compiler uses [`LessSource`](https://github.com/SomMeri/less4j/wiki/Less-Source) interface to fetch imported files.
 It can be used to load less sheets from arbitrary source, e.g., database or npm.

+Less4j provides three default implementations of `LessCompiler` interface:
+* `ThreadUnsafeLessCompiler` - Core implementation of the compiler.
+It is thread unsafe.
+* `DefaultLessCompiler` - Thread safe wrapper of the above.
+* `TimeoutedLessCompiler` - Less compiler with timeout.
+If the compilation does not finish within specified time limit, compiler returns an error.
+You can use this to stop the compiler before it consumes too much resources on infinitely looping mixins or large less sheets.

 Note: a common need is to add search paths for import statements e.g., functionality similar to less.js --include-path option.
 This is [possible](https://github.com/SomMeri/less4j/wiki/Less-Source) using the last method.